li6in9muyou/li6in9muyou.github.io/_posts/2023-03-05-distributed-systems.md

 - Even if a computer crashes in the middle of syncing local state to the central server, other computer should not be affected by it.

+Write-Ahead-Log is used for crash recovery.
+Timeouts are also used to eliminate waiting indefinitely for responses from a Frangipani client.
+WALs are meant to be replayed by other peers.

+The lecturer distinguishes file metadata between user content.
+But how does the Linux OS implement file system?

+Sequenced numbers are used to track WAL entries and filesystem changes so that future readers of this data are able to find the latest one.

 > A review of this software can be found
 > at [wenzhe.one/MIT6.824%2021Spring/frangipani.html](https://wenzhe.one/MIT6.824%2021Spring/frangipani.html)